socialvibe/truex-ad-renderer-web-integration/README.md

-# true[X]  Web Integrations
+# TruexAdRenderer Web Integration: Quick Guide

-This document describes the how to use Infillion's true[X] web ad renderer, a library that allows the presentation of interactive ads, intended for use in "Full Experience Playback" (FEP) scenarios such as video web sites or applications.
+This document describes the how to use Infillion's TrueX web ad renderer, a library that allows the presentation of interactive ads, intended for use in "Full Experience Playback" (FEP) scenarios such as video web sites or applications.

 The library provides a class called the `TruexAdRenderer` (TAR).
 TAR is supports running within any web content,